AustinMadert/Text-Generation-Using-RNNs-for-DnD-Applications/README.md

 <strong>This project is currently in progress</strong>

-My movtivation from this project comes from my experience playing in roleplaying groups.
+My motivation from this project comes from my experience playing in roleplaying groups.
 Dungeons and Dragons (D&D) is a roleplaying game where a small group of players will each assume the role of a fantasy character and act out adventures and combat with terrible monsters via the medium of spoken word and dice rolls.
 The monsters